Kent Lorenz

 Projects

-Dr. Lorenz is currently collaborating with researchers at Arizona State University to investigate comprehensive school physical activity programs and conceptual physical education (e.g., Fitness for Life, Corbin et al., 2010) in rural schools in Arizona.
-As a faculty member at San Francisco State University, he is developing research projects in cooperation with the San Francisco Unified School District to increase physical activity opportunities within and outside of class time.
+Dr. Lorenz is collaborating with researchers at San Francisco State University, Arizona State University, the University of Queensland (Australia), and the University of Osnabruck (Germany).
+As a faculty member at San Francisco State University, he is developing research projects in cooperation with the San Francisco Unified School District to increase physical activity opportunities as well as improve teacher effectiveness within K-12 physical education and physical education teacher education programs.

 Please contact Dr. Lorenz if you are interested in working together on a project, or if you would like additional information.

-Kent A. Lorenz, PhD, CSCS, NSCA-CPT
+Kent A. Lorenz, PhD, CF-L2 Trainer

-Assistant Professor
+Associate Professor

 San Francisco State University